yinan-c/alfred-github-star/README.md

 ## Setup

-- [Download the Workflow here](https://github.com/ychen-97/alfred-github-star/releases).
-Set the your GitHub username to `username`.
+- Set the your GitHub username to `username`.
 - You can also set a limit for pages retrieved from [GitHub's paginated API](https://docs.github.com/en/rest/guides/using-pagination-in-the-rest-api), your results will include `max_pages` * 30 recent starred repos.
 Recommended when you have a large database.
 Default (-1) fetches all starred repos.
 - Set cache time-to-live in minutes in `cache_ttl`, default is 60 minutes before the old cache expires.